ibm-cloud-docs/billing-usage/ts_billing.md

   4. Click **Cloud Foundry access** and expand the rows for your assigned orgs to see whether you have an Account owner or Billing manager role.

 For more information about IAM access, see [Cloud IAM roles](/docs/iam?topic=iam-userroles).
 And, for more information about Cloud Foundry access, see [Cloud Foundry roles](/docs/iam?topic=iam-cfaccess).
 {: tsResolve}

+## Why can't I apply a feature code?
+{: #cannot-apply-feature-code}
+{: troubleshoot}

+When you try to apply a feature code, you see an error that states that the code cannot be applied.
+{: tsSymptoms}

+Your account doesn't meet the requirements for the feature code, or you don't have the required access level in the account.
+{: tsCauses}

+- Verify you have the correct account type.
+For example, some feature codes for educational promotions are only for Lite accounts.
+To view your account type, go to **Manage > Account**, and select **Account settings**.
+For details, see [Applying feature codes](/docs/account?topic=account-codes).
+- Verify that you have access to apply the feature code.
+To apply any feature code, you must have an Editor role or higher on all account management services.
+To review or change roles, see [Assigning access to account management services](/docs/iam?topic=iam-account-services).
+{: tsResolve}